gtheilman/OnCallAssignments/README.md

 The Twilio website takes you through the process of obtaining a phone number, but [this video](https://www.youtube.com/watch?v=MR5sAZUlx_0) might also help.
 At this point, you don't need to provide Twilio a credit card.
 The phone number used in the demo account is limited, but sufficient for testing purposes.

-**Step 2:** Sign up for an [account](https://www.meteor.com/) with Meteor.
-Install Meteor on your local Windows, Mac or Linux computer.
+**Step 2:** Install Meteor on your local Windows, Mac or Linux computer.

 The official instructions are [here](https://www.meteor.com/install), but you also might find these [unofficial instructions](http://meteortips.com/first-meteor-tutorial/getting-started/) or [this video](https://youtu.be/9EsDHeI327s) helpful.
+During the setup process, you will be prompted to register for an [account](https://www.meteor.com/) with Meteor.

 **Step 3:**  Create a directory on your local computer.
 Call it something like "OnCallAssignments".